bokkypoobah/StatusNetworkTokenAudit/audit/DynamicCeiling.md

     }

-    /// @notice Move to curve, used as a failsafe function moveTo(uint256 _index) public onlyOwner {
+    /// @notice Move to curve, used as a failsafe
+    // BK Ok - Only owner can move one index at a time function moveTo(uint256 _index) public onlyOwner {
         require(_index < revealedCurves &&       // No more curves
                 _index == currentIndex.add(1));  // Only move one index at a time